serenity-rs/songbird/CONTRIBUTING.md

 # Pull Requests
 Thanks for considering adding new features or fixing bugs in Songbird!
+You might find it helpful to look over [our architecture document] in this repository to understand roughly how components interact at a high level.
 Generally, we ask that PRs have a description that answers the following, under headers or in prose:

 * The type of change being made.